Prukutu/AOES-CLIM-Conda-Environment/_episodes/01-manage-conda.md

 ~~~
 {: .language-bash}

-Now we will need to close our Jupyter notebook and get our COLA window back.
+*This should probably be removed* Now we will need to close our Jupyter notebook and get our COLA window back.
 At the COLA prompt, type:
 ~~~
 $ conda activate clim680
 ~~~